Liz Berry, Executive Director

 Berry has served on the boards of numerous organizations dedicated to recruiting women into leadership positions including Women Under 40 PAC, Women’s Funding Alliance and the National Women’s Political Caucus of Washington.
 As the former president of the NWPC-WA, Berry injected new energy and ideas to recruit and engage younger women and women of color.
 During her presidency, she doubled membership, tripled Political Action Committee (PAC) fundraising and recruited a new board that reflected the next generation of women in politics.

 She is a graduate of American University in Washington, DC, where she studied communications, legal institutions, economics and government.
-She and her husband Michael Hill live in Queen Anne with their son George.
+She and her husband Michael Hill live in Queen Anne with their son George and daughter Eleanor.